What is Large Loss?

 Weather Disaster

-large loss damage - home destroyed by tornadoA weather disaster that has destroyed multiple homes, communities, or even a large portion of a city or town is very clearly considered a large loss.
-Natural disasters such as hurricanes, floods, tornadoes and wildfires all tend to do an extensive amount of damage.
+large loss damage - home destroyed by tornadoA catastrophic event disaster that has destroyed multiple homes, communities, or even a large portion of a city or town is very clearly considered a large loss.
+Natural disasters such as hurricanes, floods, tornadoes and wildfires all tend to cause extensive damage.
 Some of the more memorable natural disasters over the last few years have resulted in billions upon billions of dollars in damages:

 • Flooding in Louisiana